rebeccomas/bex-portfolio/content/work/simply-thick.md

 # Modern Dysphagia Cooking
 <div class="subtitle">Microsite</div>

 Simply Thick came to us for a website to advertise their new cookbook, *Modern Dysphagia Cooking*.
-They wanted a website that was playful and highlighted the food photography from their recipes, communicating that cooking for Dysphagia can be tasty and fun.
-I used graphics and color treatments that are reminiscent of the cookbook's design itself to create a fun, image-prominant site that matches the book's branding.
+They wanted a website that was playful and highlighted the food photography from their recipes to communicate that cooking for Dysphagia can be tasty and fun.
+I used graphics and color treatments that are reminiscent of the cookbook's design to create a fun, image-prominant site that matches the book's branding.

 ## Styles